 Schaad Companies is comprised of businesses owned and controlled by members of the John H. Schaad, Jr. family.
 The group's businesses include residential and commercial construction, development, real estate brokerage and management services, and investments.

 Over the decades they have quietly shared their family's success with their community.
 Community outreach endeavors include having been the lead sponsor for the Helen Ross McNabb Mental Health & Rehabilitation Center & East Tennessee Public Television's joint major fundraiser, This New House, sponsoring annual events that benefit the Knoxville Museum of Art, the Knoxville Zoo, the Knoxville Symphony Orchestra, the Knoxville Opera Company and Knox Heritage and the Rotary Foundation of Knoxville.
 In 2007, Schaad Companies joined HGTV's Restore America Program and the National Trust for Historic Preservation as the lead sponsor for Knox Heritage's 2007 Barber Houses Restoration Project.
-For the Clarence Brown Theatre's 2009-2010 Season, Schaad Companies was the lead sponsor for the main stage productions: A Streetcar Named Desire, A Christmas Carol, Charley's Aunt and Man of La Mancha.
+For the Clarence Brown Theatre's 2009-2010 Season, Schaad Companies was the lead sponsor for these main stage productions: A Streetcar Named Desire, A Christmas Carol, Charley's Aunt and Man of La Mancha.
 During the 2010-2011 Clarence Brown Theatre season Schaad was the lead sponsor for Amadeus, It's a Wonderful Life and The Merry Wives of Windsor.
 The 2011-2012 Clarence Brown Theatre Season marked the launch of the Schaad Companies CBT Main Stage Series.
 The plays presented were: Moonlight and Magnolias, A Christmas Carol, Black Pearl Sings and Kiss Me Kate.
-The 2012-2013 Schaad Companies CBT Main Stage Series includes Sweeney Todd, A Christmas Carol, A Raisin in the Sun and On the Razzle.
+The 2012-2013 Schaad Companies CBT Main Stage Series sponsored Sweeney Todd, A Christmas Carol, A Raisin in the Sun, and On the Razzle.
 The 2013-2014 Schaad Companies CBT Main Stage Series sponsored Noises Off , A Christmas Carol, A Trip To Bountiful, and Spamalot.
 During the theatre's 2014-2015 season, Schaad Companies CBT Main Stage Series included The Miracle Worker, then A Christmas Carol, followed by A Midsummer Night's Dream, and ended with The Threepenny Opera.
 The 2015-2016 Schaad Companies CBT Mainstage Series begins with The 39 Steps on September 9-27.
 Then comes the annual production of A Christmas Carol from November 25 thru December 13.
 Titus Andronicus opens on February 10 and runs thru February 28.
 Rogers and Hammerstein's beloved musical, South Pacific, opens on April 20 and ends on May 8.

 In 2008 Schaad initiated a partnership with ORNL to form the ZEBRAlliance, an alliance devoted to maximizing cost-effective energy efficiency in buildings.
 The purpose has been to take the laboratory's energy efficiency research and incorporate the new materials and construction methods into home building.
 Schaad selected Barber McMurry architects to design four homes which Schaad has built as models.
 As Jennifer S. Banner, CEO of Schaad Companies, said at the ground breaking of the ZEBRAlliance homes on September 26, 2008 "The ZEBRAlliance is changing the future of home building.
 "The ZEBRAlliance homes are featured on HGTV's DIY network in a new series called This New House which began in July 2010.
 Schaad Companies was honored by the Greater Knoxville Area Chamber of Commerce on April 30, 2010, as the recipient of the prestigious 2010 Pinnacle Award for Innovation related to Schaad's leadership role as co-founder of the ZEBRAlliance, in addition to Schaad's financial investment as underwriter for the innovative houses.